w7978708wen/DBT-Snowflake-AWS/README.md

 In addition, I updated the DBT model configuration so that models are materialized as views by default at the project level, while models inside the fact (fct) and dim folders are materialized as tables.

 As a result, in Step 5, all DBT models were created as views.
-In Step 6, the fact and dimension models were materialized as tables, while other models continued to be created as views.
+In Step 6, the fact and dimension models changed to be materialized as tables by default, while other models continued to be created as views.

 <img src="https://github.com/w7978708wen/DataBuildTool-Snowflake-AmazonWebServices/blob/main/Screenshots/dbt%20model%20configuration.png?raw=true"></img>